 We are passionate about diffusing Latin culture in all its diversity.
-Part of that means showcasing our amazing artists to people who might never choose to go to A Latin event, and it’s also the reason why we send inspiring Latinos into schools to perform and teach children about our music, dances, arts and cultures.
+Part of that means showcasing amazing latin artists to people who might never choose to go to A Latin event, and it’s also the reason why we send inspiring Latin american artists into schools to perform and teach children about our music, dances, arts and cultures.
 Here are a few of the things we've been doing in the weeks running up to each festival:

 we sent Fadi, one of the UK’s leading salsa teachers, into another local school to teach the children the wonders of Salsa dancing for six weeks.
 At the end of this they were rewarded with a trip to see the Latin musical ‘In the Heights’ written by Lin-Manuel Miranda.

 WE gave children at Park View School in haringey dj workshops.

 "The DJ session with the kids was amazing.
 The students enjoyed it so much, some of them are still talking about it.
 Jose Luis was outstanding with the children and has definitely inspired some into DJing, as a hobby and even some as future careers.”
 Idalina Figueira de Abreu, Head of languages.

 we gave an assembly at highgate wood secondary school, to encourage kids to take up language learning: